-The total costs incurred while delivering goods to customers is known as the marketing costs.
-These expenses include expenses incurred to change the title of goods, promotion of goods, inventory costs, distribution of goods etc. Marketing costs are generally composed of two factors- fixed costs and variable costs.
+Marketing costs are the all expenses that the company makes to market and sell its products and develop and promote its brand.
+These marketing costs or expenses include expenses incurred to change the title of goods, promotion of goods, inventory costs, distribution of goods etc. Marketing costs are generally composed of two factors- fixed costs and variable costs.
 The marketing cost is also used to determine the risk associated with budgets.

 Typically, in a marketing costs, the various factors are:

 1. Sales commission paid on per goods sold basis.